d-protsenko/tutorials/quickstart/how_to_start.md

     $ sudo dpkg -i das-0.6.0.deb
     ```
 * IDE like [IntelliJ IDEA](https://www.jetbrains.com/idea/) to write a code.
 * Template archetype for project feature, it can be accessed [here](https://github.com/SmartTools/feature-archetype).
-There you can also read how to install in into your system.
+There you can also read how to install it into your system.

 ## Creating the project